 How many things can you count that are not right with this sentence?
 “Not right,” in that they don’t follow the accepted convention for discussing bonds.
 Perhaps you don’t see any.
 If that’s the case, then the rest of this will be helpful.
 After all, stock market investors are going to be hearing more about bonds and interest rate’s impact on stocks than we have since January 2020.
 Equity investors don’t need a Frank Fabozzi understanding on the subject, but I’m sure some Channelchek readers will be helped by being reminded of bond basics.
 Let’s break down the above two sentences from Friday.

-The second sentence is loaded with problems, but only two are critical to understand.
+The second sentence is loaded with problems, but only two are critical to be understood.

 “The US 3-year bond yield jumped 5.38% and the 5-year bond yield hiked 4.05% - investors are betting yields could be raised to fight inflation.”

-The basic points to take away from this rant (educational piece) is if we are being told “bonds rose,” most in and around the industry would assume rates went down.
-One doesn’t report a change in yield as the percentage difference between the old yield and the new one.
-This is even more magnified when rates are below 1%.
-Price changes, just like stocks, are what investors in the markets care about.
-A very small inconsequential change in price can move yields ever so slightly, but if reported on a percent growth in yield basis, it tells a story that could unintentionally mislead readers.
+The points to take away from this rant (educational piece) is if we are being told “bonds rose,” most people in and around the industry would assume rates went down.
+And, one doesn’t report a change in yield as the percentage difference between the old yield and the new one.
+This is even more misguided and magnified when rates are below 1%.
+Price changes, just like stocks, are what investors in bond and stock markets care about.
+A very small inconsequential change in price can move yields ever so slightly, but if reported on a percent growth in yield basis, it tells a story that could unintentionally mislead.
 The percentage change in price is more useful to those looking at the total return in the bond market; the dollar change is more useful for those keeping track of their portfolio valuation.
 Also, Remember that closing prices can be different on bonds depending on your source as they are not traded on an exchange.

 It’s your most well-behaved child that has the potential of disappointing you most.
 I used the Stocktwits Daily Rip as my example, although I have others, because I am a fan – I find myself on their message board several times a day.
-In fact, investors that didn’t know they could register free for access to research reports, video interviews and daily articles on Channelchek first find us on Stocktwits.
+In fact, investors that haven't registered free for access to research reports, video interviews and daily articles on Channelchek first find us on Stocktwits.
 If you aren’t registered with Channelchek now is a good time to get that done.
 If you aren’t following us on Stocktwits or a YouTube subscriber, I’d strongly encourage making sure you follow us so you don’t miss anything.